tombomba/tombomba.github.io/_posts/2018-10-07-youve-seen-the-original-right.md

 ---
 title: "You've seen the original, right?"
 excerpt: "'Planet of the Apes,' 1968.
 Remember the ending?
-Good.
-Maybe you can explain something to me."
+Okay, good.
+So maybe you can tell me how Taylor, the astronaut played by Charlton Heston, didn't realize where he was from the start.
+Because he should have."
 image:
   path: /assets/img/planet-of-the-apes-1968-charlton-heston-film-still.jpg
 date:   2018-10-07 21:26:12 -0700